BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 *test_cases.ipynb:*  Jupyter notebook that was used to test graphs and functions until they worked properly.

-*utilities.py:*  Python file that hold functions to clean up datasets and convert State names to abbreviations.
+*utilities.py:*  Python file that holds functions to clean up datasets and convert State names to abbreviations.

 #### Running the Analysis